Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 This was the most comprehensive material I ever covered for the OSCP and most of my notes for the OSCP are from doing the CPTS Path from HTB Academy.
 Make an account at HTB Academy and head [here](https://academy.hackthebox.com/paths/jobrole).
 Now choose the penetration tester Job Role path.

 I used the student subscription which allowed access to the whole path.
-Do skip the SQLMap and Metasploit sections if OSCP is your only goal.
+Skip the SQLMap and Metasploit sections if OSCP is your only goal.

 ## Vulnlab